bryanmax9/AWS-MachineLearningProject/README.md

 # AWS-MachineLearningProject

+# ⚒️🤖 - Train a Jupyter Model in AWS and Deploy AI Machine Learning Model as an API to use in an App or Website

-# Step 1: Setting Jupiter Lab in AWS and downloading the dataset of images I created in Kaggle
+<h2>⭐ Step 1: Setting Jupiter Lab in AWS and downloading the dataset of images I created in Kaggle </h2>

-<h2>⭐ Step 1: Once you are in your Jupyter lab, use the following codes to enter on the cells</h2>
+Once you are in your Jupyter lab, use the following codes to enter on the cells

 On the first 3 cells, we will use "!" to tell Jupiter that we are executing a command line command.
 Otherwise, if it doesn't have "!" than it is python code.
 This command will install Kaggle: